Map styling

 Using additional fonts

-In QField, you are able to use all the fonts you want.
+QField enables you to use all the custom fonts you might want and need.

 There are two different possibilities to register additional fonts: